kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 1. Inbound calling customers

-    Customers calling the travel company whom are looking to purchase a travel package
+    Customers calling the travel company whom are looking to purchase a travel package.

 2. Outbound called customers

-    The travel company calling potential customers who may be interested in purchasing
+    The travel company calling potential customers who may be interested in purchasing.

 3. Relationship Manager

-    The employee who is interacting with the customer
+    The employee who is interacting with the customer.

 4. Travel Company

-    The company that operates the call management centre
+    The company that operates the call management centre.

 5. Call management centre

-    Part of the business that controls the calls with customers
+    Part of the business that controls the calls with customers.

-6. Competing travel company's
+6. Competing travel companies

-    Business's that are similar to the travel company that may attract their own customers.
+    Businesses that are similar to the travel company that may attract their own customers.

 7. Call centre manager

-    Supervisor who is in charge of running and operating the call management centre
+    Supervisor who is in charge of running and operating the call management centre.

 ## Design Thinking Principles Perspective